Simple Post-Training Robustness Using Test Time Augmentations and Random Forest

+The best results are obtained when applying ARF with an adversarially robust network.
+We show that this combination achieves SOTA defense and is robust to adaptive white-box attacks.

-\section{Related Works}
+\section{Related works}

 Various attacks and defense techniques have been proposed for DNNs.
+Defense techniques may be divided into strategies that aim at increasing the network robustness and approaches that try only detecting the adversarial attacks; In this work we focus on the former ones and describe some of them.
+For a more a comprehensive survey of the existing strategies one may refer to \cite{Rouani19Safe,Yuan19Adversarial,Miller20Adversarial}.
 We start by describing some of the existing attack strategies.
-Defense techniques may be divided into strategies that aim at increasing the network robustness and approaches that try only detecting the adversarial attacks; In this work we focus only on the former ones and describe some of them.
-For a more a comprehensive survey of the existing strategies one may refer to \cite{Rouani19Safe,Yuan19Adversarial,Miller20Adversarial}.